Silvía Night: Controversies

-Silvia Night's tantrum also trended on YouTube getting 1,300,000 views within four days.
+Silvía Night's tantrum also trended on YouTube getting 1,300,000 views within four days.

-According to Silvia Night, in an "antipromo" for her show, the Silvia Night Show, Silvia claimed that producers added artificial booing and claims that while singing, she didn't hear any booing.
-Silvia also claimed that after her performance, the person who had been throwing a tantrum, yelling obscenities, and crying was a hired look-alike of Silvia to make the real Silvia Night look bad in front of an international audience, when "in reality" Silvia had gone back to her home and went to sleep.
-Night also claims that her boyfriend who had cheated and abused her during the contest was also made to look bad and make it seem like he had an affair, when he wasn't and had apparently "told me [Silvia Night]".
-Throughout the "antipromo", she also claims that the film crew that was filming Silvia was during her most vulnerable moments, and that "They were always making look like a total bitch!", and showed moments of the "good side" of Night, which was her giving free copies of her albums, albeit with her telling them to scram afterwards.
-She ended the antipromo saying "If anybody tries to sell you the Silvia Night Show, do not buy it, because they are evil people who are trying to ruin my reputation and ruin my name, and they don't have any soul.
+According to Silvía Night, in an "antipromo" for her show, the Silvía Night Show, Silvía claimed that producers added artificial booing and claims that while singing, she didn't hear any booing.
+Silvía also claimed that after her performance, the person who had been throwing a tantrum, yelling obscenities, and crying was a hired look-alike of Silvía to make the real Silvía Night look bad in front of an international audience, when "in reality" Silvía had gone back to her home and gone to sleep.
+Silvía also claims that her boyfriend who had cheated and abused her during the contest was also made to look bad and make it seem like he had an affair, when he wasn't and had apparently "told [her]".
+Throughout the "antipromo", she also claimed that the film crew that was filming Silvía was during her most vulnerable moments, and that "they were always making [her] look like a total bitch!", and showed moments of the "good side" of Silvía, which was her giving free copies of her albums, albeit with her telling them to scram afterwards.
+She ended the antipromo saying "If anybody tries to sell you The Silvía Night Show, do not buy it, because they are evil people who are trying to ruin my reputation and ruin my name, and they don't have any soul.
 They're black inside and they will puke [blitz?] on you.
 DO NOT BUY IT, AND DO NOT LET ANYONE BUY IT!"
-The promo ends with a "Say NO to the Silvia Night Show" message with a pink background.
+The "antipromo" ends with a "Say NO to the Silvía Night Show" message over a pink background.

 Goldmine

 Silvía's debut studio album was titled Goldmine.
 According to her official website she signed one of the largest record contracts in Icelandic music history.
-Goldmine topped the Official Icelandic Albums chart for two weeks, starting on 23 April 2007.
-The album also produced two charting singles, "Thank You Baby" and "Goldmine".
+Goldmine topped the official Icelandic albums chart for two weeks, starting on 23 April 2007.
+The album also produced two charting singles, Thank You Baby and Goldmine.